 2014 Tour De France Route- Grand Depart through the Yorkshire Dales

-The Grand Depart of the 2014 Tour De France takes place on 5 July, with the first stage of the famous race taking in some of the highlights of the Dales.
-The race actually begins in the Centre of Leeds, but for ease of making this a circular drive, our route will start at end at Harewood, about 8 miles North of the City Centre.
+The Grand Depart of the 2014 Tour De France took place on 5 July 2014, with the first stage of the famous race taking in some of the highlights of the Dales.
+The race actually began in the Centre of Leeds, but for ease of making this a circular drive, our route will start at end at Harewood, about 8 miles North of the City Centre.
 The stage 1 route covers a distance of around 118 miles but this circular route starting is around 124 miles in total and encounters a variety of terrains and road conditions encompassing the full diversity of the region.
 Many of the roads are quite narrow, but all are in good condition.
 I would anticipate this drive taking around 3 hours of driving without any stops.